jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-08-01-beam-examples-3/index.md

 - User defined function: The Java SDK supports [user defined functions](https://beam.apache.org/documentation/dsls/sql/extensions/user-defined-functions/) that accept a custom Java scalar or aggregation function.
 We can use a user defined aggregation function to mimics the first pipeline using Beam SQL, but it is not supported in the Python SDK at the moment.
 - Beam SQL aggregation analytics functionality ([BEAM-9198](https://issues.apache.org/jira/browse/BEAM-9198)): This ticket aims to implement SQL window analytics functions, and we would be able to take individual elements by using the lead (or lag) function if supported.

+I consider the usage of Beam SQL would be limited unless one or all of those features are supported in the Python SDK, although it supports interesting features such as [External Table](https://beam.apache.org/documentation/dsls/sql/extensions/create-external-table/) and [JOIN](https://beam.apache.org/documentation/dsls/sql/extensions/joins/).